bsideup/jabel/README.md

-# Jabel - Javac 12 plugin that makes it emit Java 8 bytecode
+# Jabel - use Javac 12+ syntax when targeting Java 8

 > Because life is too short to wait for your users to upgrade their Java!